terrapower/django-simple-history/docs/admin.rst

     admin.site.register(Poll, SimpleHistoryAdmin)
     admin.site.register(Choice, SimpleHistoryAdmin)

-Changing a history-tracked model from the admin interface will automatically record the user who made the change (see :doc:`/user_tracking`).
+Changing a history-tracked model from the admin interface will automatically record the user who made the change (see :doc:`/user_tracking`) and let the user submit an optional change reason to be stored alongside the change.

 Displaying custom columns in the admin history list view